erri120/GameFinder/README.md

 ![GOG Games Tree in Registry](assets/docs/readme-gog-1.png)

-Now you can iterate over all sub-keys to get all the informations you need:
+Now you can iterate over all sub-keys to get all the information you need:

 ![GOG Game in Registry](assets/docs/readme-gog-2.png)